Zweihorn/macports-test/README.md

 # Newly Formed Ports

 ## forked-daapd
 The [forked-daapd project](https://ejurgensen.github.io/forked-daapd/) by @ejurgensen is an open-source Linux/FreeBSD DAAP (iTunes) and MPD media server with support for AirPlay devices (multiroom), Apple Remote (and compatibles), Chromecast, Spotify and internet radio.
+The [forked-daapd media server](https://github.com/ejurgensen/forked-daapd/releases) inherits a version for macOS (using MacPorts) but is yet not available on MacPorts itself.

 >forked-daapd is an iTunes-compatible media server for sharing your media library over the local network with DAAP clients like iTunes.
 Like iTunes, it can be controlled by Apple Remote (and compatibles) and stream music directly to AirPlay devices.
 It also supports streaming to RSP clients (Roku devices) and streaming from Spotify.

 The [installation instructions for forked-daapd](https://github.com/ejurgensen/forked-daapd/blob/master/INSTALL) is an excellent source of documentation for developers.
 It contains instructions for installing forked-daapd for Raspbian (Raspberry Pi), Debian/Ubuntu, Fedora, FreeBSD and certainly macOS (using MacPorts).

-The following ports all have to be newly formed to establish a *Portfile* for forked-daapd first.
+The following ports all have to be newly formed in first place to establish a *Portfile* for a forked-daapd installation.

 ### forked-daapd 25.0
-The version 25.0 of the [forked-daapd media server](https://github.com/ejurgensen/forked-daapd/releases) for macOS (using MacPorts) is yet not available as a MacPorts port and my goal is to make a *forked-daapd v25.0 port* available.
+Starting with version 25.0 the [forked-daapd media server](https://github.com/ejurgensen/forked-daapd/releases) is certainly aimed at an installation on macOS (using MacPorts) but is yet not available at MacPorts.
+My goal is to make a *forked-daapd v25.0 port* available.

-Unfortunately, a recent incompatibility between *gperf* and *gindent* is a main obstacle to get the experimental forked-daapd  port installed.
-Please refer to the MacPorts Ticket [#54466 assigned defect - gindent @2.2.11: build fails](https://trac.macports.org/ticket/54466) for the background.
-There seems to be a workaround procedure by downgrading gperf, building gindent, and then upgrading gperf again.
-However, I will have to follow the more cumbersome procedure as detailed by the [MacPorts Wiki: How to install an older version of a port](https://trac.macports.org/wiki/howto/InstallingOlderPort) after regrettably removing a prior gperf install, I presume.
+Unfortunately, a recent incompatibility between *gperf* and *gindent* is a main obstacle to get the experimental forked-daapd  port established as both are required dependencies.
+Please refer to the MacPorts Ticket "[#54466 assigned defect - gindent @2.2.11: build fails](https://trac.macports.org/ticket/54466)" for background information.
+There is a workaround procedure by downgrading gperf, building gindent, and then upgrading gperf again.
+However, you would have to follow the more cumbersome procedure as detailed by the [MacPorts Wiki: How to install an older version of a port](https://trac.macports.org/wiki/howto/InstallingOlderPort) if you could not reactivate a prior gperf @3.0.4 install.

-Most if not all of the newly formed ports install successfuly on the commandline via the *port install* command on my current macOS Sierra 10.12.6 environment with XCode 8.3.3 and MacPorts 2.4.1 and are awaiting inclusion and testing with this version 25.0 of the forked-daapd media server now.
+Most if not all of the newly formed ports for forked-daapd listed below were installed successfuly on the commandline via the *port install* command on my current macOS Sierra 10.12.6 environment with XCode 8.3.3 and MacPorts 2.4.1 and are awaiting inclusion and testing with this version 25.0 of the forked-daapd media server now.
 There will be several commits of *Portfiles* which hopefuly become new official ports to the MacPorts project after the testing with forked-daapd is completed.

-### antlr3 / antlr3-no-st3
+### antlr3-no-st3
-There is an official antlr3 3.2 Portfile available (see above) but this does not meet the forked-daapd 25.0 requirements.
+There is an official antlr3 3.2 Portfile available (see above) but this does not meet the forked-daapd requirements.

-The ANTLRv3 as a *Java* tool in the 3.5.2 version can downloded as *antlr-3.5.2-complete-no-st3.jar* package from the [ANTLRv3 Downloads](http://www.antlr3.org/download.html) page.
+The ANTLRv3 is a *Java* tool to be downloded as *antlr-3.5.2-complete-no-st3.jar* package from the [ANTLRv3 Downloads](http://www.antlr3.org/download.html) page.

-By the command *port install antlr3* my test version of a antlr3 3.5.2 port installs successfuly on the a.m. envrironment.
+My test version of a antlr3 3.5.2 port was successfuly installed on the a.m. envrironment by the *port install antlr3* command.

 The name of this port will be changed to to *antlr3-no-st3* to avoid disambiguation with the existing official antlr3 port.

 ### libantlr3c
-The ANTLRv3 C runtime engine for the antlr3 parser can be downloded from http://www.antlr3.org/download/C as *libantlr3c-3.4.tar.gz*  as tarball in the 3.4 version.
+The ANTLRv3 C runtime engine for the antlr3 parser can be downloded from http://www.antlr3.org/download/C as *libantlr3c-3.4.tar.gz* tarball.
+Apparanetly there is no more recent version of the ANTLRv3 C runtime library available.
+However, the combination of libantlr3c 3.4 with antlr3 3.5.2 does meet the requirements of forked-daapd since the version 24.2 of forked-daapd obviously.

-By the command *port install libantlr3c* my test version of a libantlr3c 3.4 port installs successfuly on the a.m. environment.
+My test version of a libantlr3c 3.4 port was successfuly installed on the a.m. environment by the *port install libantlr3c* command.

 ### libinotify-kqueue
 The [libinotify-kqueue library](https://github.com/libinotify-kqueue/libinotify-kqueue) by Dmitry Matveev and Vladimir Kondratiev seems to be quite useful and is a required library for the version 25.0 of the [forked-daapd media server](https://ejurgensen.github.io/forked-daapd/) for macOS (using MacPorts).